 And so, in an emotional post, the husband and wife tandem apologized to their readers for repeatedly not meeting their expectations, and announced that they’re taking a nice long break from the blog and their social media accounts, re-assessing their career choice and all that jazz.

 When first generation bloggers (who blog for a living and are awesome at what they do) get burned out and take a break from a “job” that many of us can only dream of, you bet the New York Times would report the story, resulting to more discussions among bloggers and readers alike.

 Bloggers are a funny breed because we work on projects and then we force people to look at them by shouting it from the social media rooftops.
 By putting ourselves and our work out there we are subjecting ourselves to judgment, for better or for worse.Brittany, The House that Lars Built

-As someone who’s been blogging for over a decade, there’s so many angles in this topic that resonate with my own experience blogging.
+As someone who’s been blogging for over a decade, there are so many layers to this topic that resonate with my own experience blogging.
 Although my blog’s readership and pageviews are nowhere near Young House Love’s, I pretty much make a living through this blog.

 If it wasn’t for blogging, I wouldn’t have been introduced to the career I now have.
 I write and read and study and analyze blogs every single day and I do know what it’s like to love the job one minute and hate it the next.

 Chasing Dreams may still be, to a large extent, a personal blog, but it is through that channel that I get to experiment what I learn, express myself, and showcase my projects which help me gain work.
 On top of that, this is where I share my passions and my faith, in hopes that others will find inspiration to live more meaningful lives and dream bigger dreams.
 That said, it is important to me to keep updating this blog.